morefigs/pymba/README.md

 ## Installation

-Install the Vimba SDK from AVT to the default directory, and install at least:
+Install the Vimba SDK from AVT to the default directory.

-	- AVT 1394 Transport Layer
-	 └ Core components
-	- AVT Vimba SDK
-	 └ Core components
-	 └ C API runtime components
-	 └ Driver Installer

 Run the AVTDriverInstaller tool and install the AVT Vimba SDK drivers.